Regular Article

 Abstract

-This research investigates how activated carbon (AC) was synthesized from potato peel waste (PPW).
-Different ACs were synthesized under the atmosphere's conditions during carbonation via two activation methods: first, chemical activation, and second, carbon dioxide-physical activation.
-The influence ...
+This research investigates the synthesis of activated carbon (AC) from potato peel waste (PPW).
+AC was synthesized under atmospheric conditions via two activation methods: chemical activation and carbon dioxide physical activation.
+The effects of the drying period on precursor preparation and activation ...

 Read More ...

-This research investigates how activated carbon (AC) was synthesized from potato peel waste (PPW).
-Different ACs were synthesized under the atmosphere's conditions during carbonation via two activation methods: first, chemical activation, and second, carbon dioxide-physical activation.
-The influence of the drying period on the preparation of the precursor and the methods of activation were investigated.
-The specific surface area and pore volume of the activated carbon were estimated using the Brunauer–Emmett–Teller method.
-The AC produced using physical activation had a surface area as high as 1210 m2/g with a pore volume of 0.37 cm3/g, whereas the chemical activation had a surface area of 1210 m2/g with a pore volume of 0.34 cm3/g.
-The main aim of this research is to produce activated carbon from natural materials and to prepare and characterize the elemental analysis, surface area, and morphological properties of ACs from potato peel waste using potassium hydroxide (KOH) AC-PPK and Carbon dioxide (CO2) AC-PPC as activating agents.
-X-ray diffraction analysis showed the degree of crystallinity to be 35.03% in the case of AC-PPK, and AC-PPC showed a crystallinity of 35.46%.
-In both methods, the results showed that the crystallographic structure revealed that all the synthesized AC took on an amorphous state with low crystallinity.
-The atomic force microscopy (AFM) image of AC shows the presence of nanotips on the surface and shows that the maximum height was 1396 nm and 778 nm.
-The outer surfaces are full of cavities and highly irregular as a result of activation.
-The morphological analysis of the precursors was determined by scanning electron microscopy.
-The external surfaces are full of cavities and quite irregular as a result of activation.
-Also, activated carbon prepared from potato peel waste is a low-cost and effective adsorbent when compared with several activated carbon sources.
+This research investigates the synthesis of activated carbon (AC) from potato peel waste (PPW).
+AC was synthesized under atmospheric conditions via two activation methods: chemical activation and carbon dioxide physical activation.
+The effects of the drying period on precursor preparation and activation methods were investigated.
+The specific surface area and pore volume of the ACs were estimated using the Brunauer–Emmett–Teller method.
+The AC from physical activation had a surface area of 1210 m²/g and a pore volume of 0.37 cm³/g, while chemical activation yielded AC with similar surface area but lower pore volume (0.34 cm³/g).
+The main aim is to produce activated carbon from natural materials and characterize the elemental analysis, surface area, and morphology of ACs from PPW using potassium hydroxide (AC-PPK) and carbon dioxide (AC-PPC) as activating agents.
+X-ray diffraction showed crystallinity degrees of 35.03% for AC-PPK and 35.46% for AC-PPC.
+Both methods resulted in AC with low crystallinity, indicating an amorphous structure.
+Atomic force microscopy (AFM) images of AC revealed surface nanotips with maximum heights of 1,396 nm and 778 nm.
+Scanning electron microscopy showed the external surfaces full of cavities and highly irregular due to activation.
+Activated carbon from PPW is a low-cost and effective adsorbent compared to other sources.

 Regular Article